rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

      }
    ]

-Programmatic use of customized tools (rather than automatic agent use)
+Programmatic use of customized tools (rather than agent use)
 ------------------------------------------------------------------

 **A) Create and run your tool directly in Python (no agent)**